rob-myers/rob-myers.github.io/docs/plan.md

        we introduced `one-way` (like `frosted`) to avoid outside from control room seeing more than inside
   - local nav path issues
-    - precompute room navpoly i.e. navpoly restricted to room with doors
+    - ✅ lazily precompute room navpolys restricted to roomWithDoors
+    - ✅ initial room ray cast avoids some string pull issues
-    - 🤔 string-pull poor quality but reverse is great
+    - 🤔 seen string-pull of poor quality whose reverse is good
     - 🤔 avoid going outside navmesh
     - ✅ use connector.entries instead of centroids of nav nodes
     - ✅ works when src and dst in same triangle